 The figures include both vested and non-vested benefits, although the latter is assumed to have a negligible value.
-Further, I have not made any allowance for unfunded benefits.
+Further, the Fund Actuary has not made any allowance for unfunded benefits.

-It should be noted the above figures are appropriate for the Administering Authority only for preparation of the Pension Fund accounts.
+It should be noted the above figures are appropriate for the Administering Authority only for preparation of the pension fund accounts.
 They should not be used for any other purpose (i.e. comparing against liability measures on a funding basis or a cessation basis).